absorensen/numbers_go_brrrr/about.md

 * Mikkel Gjøl
 * Henning Christiansen

-The following people were participated in the course based on this website and gave a lot of useful feedback:
+The following people participated in the course based on this website and gave a lot of useful feedback:

 * Lenka Tetkova
 * Paul Jeha